zacanger/zeelib/README.md

 }
 ```

-Or, just import the functions you need.
+But I highly recommend just importing/requiring the functions you need.